mridul-py/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Adding all questions SolutionsI will Solve on Leetcode
+Adding all questions Solutions I will Solve on Leetcode 👍